This site presents a reference view of an IDDAS-compatible implementation.

 This spec is protocol law.
 UI, animation, and implementation must conform to it.

-The only valid sealing path is:
+The only valid sealing action is:

 There are: